Picmonic/example-php-challenge/readme.md

 And then change 'unix socket' in config/database.php to the result found above

-####Dont forget to set your .env variables, check out .env.example, simply deleteteh .example
+####Dont forget to set your .env variables, check out .env.example, simply delete the .example